On Carr and Lee's correlation immunization strategy: Monte Carlo experiments

 \section{Monte Carlo experiments}

-In order to test the correlation immunization pricing and hedging strategy described in Section \ref{sec:corr}, we assume that $\log$ price $X$ has risk-neutral dynamics as described by \cite{heston1993}.
-Specifically, we assume the volatility process $\sig$ is described by a stochastic differential equation (SDE) of the form
+In order to test the correlation immunization pricing and hedging strategy described in Section \ref{sec:corr}, we assume that the volatility process $\sig$ has risk-neutral dynamics as described by \cite{heston1993}.
+Specifically, the volatility process $\sig$ is modeled by a stochastic differential equation (SDE) of the form

 with $(X_0, Y_0) \in \Rb \times (0,\infty)$, $\kappa, \theta, \delta > 0$.
-The advantage of assuming that $X$ has Heston dynamics is that the value of an European exponential claim $Q_t^\pm(s)$ defined in \eqref{eq:NQ} (i.e., the characteristic function of $X$) can be computed explicitly.
+The advantage of assuming that $\sig$ has Heston dynamics is that the value of an European exponential claim $Q_t^\pm(s)$ defined in \eqref{eq:NQ} (i.e., the characteristic function of $X$) can be computed explicitly.
 We have

 where the functions $C$ and $D$ are given by

 The characteristic function of $\<X\>_T$ can also be computed explicitly and is given by

 where the functions $A$ and $B$ are defined as follows